 Individual accounts allows investors to experience the thrill of investing without paying any trading commissions that eat away at gains.

 Wealthfront boasts that its 0.25% annual advisory fee is less than ¼ of the industry average.
-This means that using Wealthfront’s service will cost you $1.04 if you have $5,000 invested.
+This means that using Wealthfront’s service will cost you $1.04 per year if you have $5,000 invested.

 Other than the fees stated above, there are no other fees to speak of.
 No trading commissions, no withdrawal fees, non minimum fees, and no transfer fees.
 The only thing you pay is the annual advisory fee and the fund fees.

 One thing to note is that Welathfront will automatically set aside a cash balance equal to the projected fees you will owe over the coming year.
 This has the potential to present a level of cash drag on your portfolio, especially because Wealthfront also does not invest in fractional shares.

 Taxes are something that no investor likes to talk about and certainly not something anyone enjoys paying.
 That’s why Wealthfront's technology-driven approach aims at reducing your tax burden so you can enjoy a richer experience.